-If tacos and quesadillas had a baby, they’d totally be these taco quesadillas!
-These beef quesadillas are perfect for on the go eating or at home, too.
+Take tacos and quesadillas and combine them to make these taco quesadillas!
+These cheesy ground beef quesadillas are perfect for on the go eating or at home.

-I was playing around with leftover taco meat one day when I came up with this handheld food idea.
+I was playing around with leftover ground beef taco meat and I came up with this handheld food idea.

 For those of you not familiar with farming, handheld meals are kind of a big deal.
-They allow the farmers to drive the tractor with one hand and steer with the other.
+They allow us farmers to drive the tractor with one hand and steer with the other.

-Like us moms do all the time when we hit the drive thru.
+Kind of like parents do every time we hit the drive thru.
 Come on, we’ve all done it, right???

 Beef Quesadilla Ingredients

-As for toppings, the sky is the limit.
-My recipe below has salsa and sour cream which are my favs for quesadillas, but how about some guacamole or lettuce?
+- Toppings - As for toppings, the sky's the limit in taco land!
+My recipe below has salsa and sour cream which are my favs for quesadillas, but anything you love as your favorite toppings is game here.
+How about some guacamole or shredded lettuce to serve alongside?

 How to Make Taco Quesadillas